utdata/rwd-mastery-assignments/austin-animal-center/rubric-wb-dw.md

 Before we start preparing our data for the next chart, let's get a handle on what kinds of animals we are talking about here.
 Let's see how many rows we have for each animal type.

-> This might be a good one to try on your own before you read the steps below.
+> The goal here is to Group by Animal type and count the rows.
+This might be a good one to try on your own before you read the steps below.

 - Start a new tab and name it `Animal type`.
 - Start from tab **Import & Clean**.